Dr. Thomas Randall Eldridge,

 About Dr. Eldridge

-Raised in the Long Beach area of Southern California, he attended California State University at Long Beach and graduated with a Bachelors Degree in Chemistry and a minor in Zoological Sciences.
+Raised in the Long Beach area of Southern California, he attended California State University at Long Beach and graduated with a Bachelors Degree in Chemistry and a minor in Zoology.

 Dr. Eldridge attained his Doctorate of Chiropractic in 1986 from the Southern California University of Health Sciences.
-He moved to Denver Colorado in 1986 where he still practices Chiropractic (32 years).
+He moved to Denver Colorado in 1986 where he practiced Chiropractic for 33 years and maintains an active Chiropractic license currently.

-Dr. Eldridge completed a three year post-doctoral Diplomate Course in Occupational Health, earning his DACBOH in 1993, as one of the members of the first class to graduate with this honor.
+Dr. Eldridge completed a three year post-doctoral Diplomate Course in Occupational Health, earning his Board Certification in 1993, as one of the members of the first class to graduate with this honor.

 Dr. Eldridge was the first physician (Chiropractor, MD or Doctor of Osteopathy) in Colorado to complete the training and testing to become an ACTAR accredited accident reconstructionist.
-He has been accredited and re-accredited twice for the past 12 years.
+He has been accredited and re-accredited 3 times over the past 15 years.
 Additionally, he has been testifying as an accident reconstructionist for the past 20 years.

 Dr. Eldridge was a credentialed Active Release Technique provider (ART) for athletic and work injuries for twenty five years.
 During his training for this technique Dr. Eldridge learned the normal biomechanics of sports and work related activities, for example pitching a curveball or lifting a cement sack onto a pallet.
 By studying the normal joint mechanics then comparing these to the abnormal joint mechanics of an injury, the injured structure was identified and therefore was easily treated with the Active Release Treatment protocols.
 He attained level III of Sports Biomechanics and the treatment of athletic injuries.